 Sample refined indulgence at a wine bar

 Now, these are spots where you’ll really prefect your palate and even getting drunk can be a stylish endeavour, one of our favourite things to do in Toronto.

-Paris Paris takes inspiration from the French.
+Wine bar Paris Paris takes inspiration from the French.
 Fuelled by their love of wine, they’ve really made it the star of the show.
-The sweet and stylish wine bar is the perfect place to go for a casual drink any time of day, but make sure you also try the food.
+The sweet and stylish wine bar is the perfect place to go for a casual drink any time of day.
+Make sure you also try the food!
 From oysters and charcuterie, to more substantial options like chicken and mushroom, the rich and abundant flavours are perfectly cut by a nice glass of wine, or two.

 A cool venture that’s pretty pure – Chez Nous serves only Ontario wine and not much else.
 They want you to feel at home as you appreciate the flavours of this beautiful province.
 The attentive wait staff will help you select the perfect glass, bottle or half bottle to match your preferences, or even to pair with the outside food you can kindly bring in. website

 You’ll find yourself pulled unrelentingly to travel West once you hear about Après.
-Fresh on the scene for 2019, not only will you find dynamic and exciting wines at the forefront in this minimalist space, the food is delectable to match.
+Not only will you find dynamic and exciting wines at the forefront in this minimalist space, the food is delectable to match.
 Drawing from an ethos of natural and low-intervention wines, the food is simple, but prepared with a degree of precision and expertise that you can taste. website

 Check out Toronto’s iconic attractions